 Evaluation of complex cases, medication assessment and medication management of complex cases.
 Ongoing medication management may be referred to primary care physicians.
 Available for clients engaged in ongoing services only.

 Child and family immediate response team.
 Crisis stabilization and assessment includes hospitalization screening, office-based service, some community outreach, staff and community consultation.

 Early childhood mental health

-Contractual agreements with the Addison County Parent/Child Center and Mary Johnson Children’s Center provide intensive supports to children 0-6 and their families and within the childcare setting.
+Contractual agreements with the Addison County Parent/Child Center and Mary Johnson Children’s Center provide intensive supports to children up to age 6 and their families within the childcare setting.

 School-based mental health clinicians

 Services are available in many of the area elementary, middle and high schools.
 Services are referred through school support teams and focus on positive functioning throughout the school day.

 Services are contracted through area schools to provide1 one-on-one or school-wide behavioral supports to children with emotional behavioral needs and/or on the autism spectrum.
 Applied Behavioral Analysis is used as the framework for intervention.

 Services to youth ages 16-27 with mental health barriers to successful employment.
 The program coordinates treatment services as well as providing job development and support.
 The target population is young people who are not in school.